Pierre Pascau: CKVL

 In June 1990, Pascau began hosting Le Point du Jour, a three-hour morning program on CKVL.
 Unlike L'Informateur, Le Point du Jour contained news, weather, sports, and traffic reports in addition to phone calls and interviews.
 Crime reporter Claude Poirier and La Presse sports columnist Rejean Tremblay contributed to the show.
 In 1996, Raymond Villeneuve, the leader of the Mouvement de Libération Nationale du Québec, made some extreme comments against Jews and anglophones, including that bombs or Molotov cocktails could be used against Anglophone activist Howard Galganov.
 The interview led Alliance Quebec to file a complaint with the Canadian Radio-television and Telecommunications Commission, which ruled that Pascau almost stepped over the line when he urged Villeneuve to repeat warnings about firebombings against Jews, but they fell just short of "the line of acceptable comment in a democratic society".
 On 2 May 1997, Pascau left CKVL at the end of his contract.
 According to station general manager Pierre Arcand, Pascau tired of waking up at 4 a.m. to do his morning show and had become disillusioned by the trend of politicians bypassing serious interviews in favour of photo ops and appearances on lighter shows.
 His final program included tributes from Roger Landry, Liza Frulla, and Francois Bourassa, who recalled his father, Robert Bourassa's, admiration for Pascau's interview skills.
 He was replaced by Jean-François Bertrand.

 Retirement

-After leaving broadcasting, Pascau left Canada for Australia to lived his final years in Brisbane, where he died in 2017.
+After leaving broadcasting, Pascau left Canada for Australia to live his final years in Brisbane, where he died in 2017.